Héldon Ramos: Middle East

 On 2 July 2018, Héldon joined Al Taawoun FC on a two-year contract.
-He scored 11 competitive goals in his debut campaign in the Saudi Professional League, also winning the Kings Cup.
+He scored 11 competitive goals in his debut campaign in the Saudi Professional League, also winning the King's Cup.

 Héldon agreed to a one-year deal at Shabab Al Ahli Club of the UAE Pro League on 26 September 2020.
 The following 12 July he moved back to Saudi Arabia to join Al-Orobah FC of the First Division League on a two-year contract, leaving on 1 February 2022 by mutual consent.

 International career

 Héldon made his international debut for Cape Verde on 11 October 2008, replacing Ronny Souto during half-time of a 1–3 away loss against Tanzania for the 2010 FIFA World Cup qualifiers.
 He scored his first goal in his next game, opening a 2–0 friendly win in Malta on 4 September 2009.
 He was the country's top scorer during the 2012 Africa Cup of Nations qualifying campaign, recording two goals in a 4–2 victory over Liberia on 26 March 2011.

 Héldon was named to the squad that participated in the 2013 Africa Cup of Nations held in South Africa, and featured in every game as the nation reached the quarter-finals.
 In their final group against Angola, he came on as a 46th-minute substitute and scored a last-minute winner, making it 2–1 and causing his team to advance.
 He was also selected for the 2015 Africa Cup of Nations, where he won and converted a penalty to equalise in a 1–1 draw against Tunisia in the team's opening game.

 Héldon was also a gold medallist with the under-20 team at the 2009 Lusofonia Games in Portugal.
 He scored five goals in the tournament, including a hat-trick in a 7–1 win over India.